Ana Navarro: Political positions

 After the Supreme Court overturned Roe v.
 Wadewhich had legalized abortion nationwidewhile personally pro-life, she spoke out in support of abortion rights, citing family members who have difficulty caring for relatives with physical and developmental disabilities.
+She also opposed the Texas Supreme Court temporarily blocking a judge’s decision to allow a woman to receive an emergency abortion.

 The day after the Robb Elementary School shooting in May 2022, Navarro declared strong support for increased gun control efforts, including an assault weapons ban.
 She criticized the National Rifle Association of America and other gun lobby groups, as well as officials in her own party, saying, "I would like Republicans to show the same energy that they do for banning books, and banning conversations about gays, and banning conversations about black history, and regulating my uterus, I want them to show the same energy for banning guns."

 Navarro was supportive of Democratic nominee Kamala Harris in the 2024 United States presidential election, and acted as official emcee of the second evening of the 2024 Democratic National Convention.

-On December 2, 2024, while defending Joe Biden for pardoning his son Hunter, Navarro tweeted that President Woodrow Wilson pardoned his brother-in-law Hunter deButts.
-This did not happen and Wilson never had a brother-in-law with that name.
-When confronted with the error, Navarro challenged "Twitter sleuths" to "take it up with ChatGPT".
+On December 2, 2024, while defending Joe Biden for pardoning his son Hunter, Navarro tweeted about various presidents that had pardoned family members, including Trump's pardon of his daughter’s father-in-law, Charles Kushner.
+One name in the tweet was "Hunter deButts", which was an error; Navarro later thanked "Twitter sleuths" for "taking the time to provide context", and posted the ChatGPT screenshot that had provided the inaccurate information.